ubc-web-services/kraken-vpr/README.md

 ## Rationale

 Why _another_ theme?
-Why not extend the Galactus Drupal 8 / 9 theme?
+Why not extend the Galactus Drupal 10 theme?

 As a web developer in Web Services, you should be able to expect that CSS and Javascript are added in a single consistent way in any project.
 The Galactus theme works as is, however it is intended for general-purpose use by the broader UBC community.
 Kraken's goal is to add proper dependency management and workflow for Web Service's theme layer in the same way we have done for the application layer.
 It is intentionally biased and uses specific CSS and Javascript frameworks ([Tailwindcss](https://tailwindcss.com) and [Vuejs](https://vuejs.org)).
 Both of these are well-supported and flexible enough to work on _any_ web project (CLF or not) and provide a consistent set of features and functionality.
 The benefits are improved reusability, improved ramp up time and improved optics.
 There should be no hidden features only understood by a single developer.

 ## Using the theme

-To make changes to the theme CSS and Javascript, you are required to use the command-line tools.
+To make changes to the theme CSS and Javascript, you will need to use the command-line tools.

 ### Requirements

-Ensure that you have [node.js](https://nodejs.org/en/download/) installed, version 12 or higher.
+Ensure that you have [node.js](https://nodejs.org/en/download/) installed, version 18 or higher.
 To confirm your version, navigate to the Kraken theme directory in your command-line and type `node -v`.

 ### Installation